 Jesus wants us to come to Him as a little child.
-Letting go of all the lies the adversary has convinced us to be truth.
+Letting go of all the lies the adversary has convinced us to be the truth.
 There are no restrictions for a longing heart.
 Jesus wants to meet us where are, as we are.
 He knows that we are not perfect.
-We are going get angry, and sometimes lose our cool.
+We are going to get angry and sometimes lose our cool.
 We are going to succumb to our flesh, because are flesh.
-The important thing is not allow those failures to hinder us from coming back into the loving arms of our savior.
+The important thing is not allowing those failures to hinder us from coming back into the loving arms of our saviour.
 He doesn’t stop saving us at the cross, he saves us each and every day of our lives.
-There isn’t a road block between us and his arms, and how often has the enemy convinced us there is.
+There isn’t a roadblock between us and his arms, and how often has the enemy convinced us there is.

 We need to go back to our childlike love for Jesus.
 Letting go of what holds us back.
 Knowing that He sees us as good enough, even when we don’t see it in ourselves.

 ~*~ There is life beyond the scars ~*~